ucb-sts/sts/walkthrough.md

 Here we're telling the Fuzzer to record its execution with an InputLogger, check periodically whether the controller process has crashed, and halt the execution whenever we detect that the controller process has indeed crashed.

 For a complete list of invariants to check, see the dictionary at the bottom of `config/invariant_checks.py`.

 By default Fuzzer generates its inputs based on a set of event probabilities defined in `config/fuzzer_params.py`.
-Taking a closer look at that file, we see a list of event types followed by numbers in the range [0,1], such as:
+Taking a closer look at that file, we see a list of event types followed by numbers in the range \[0,1\], such as:

      switch_failure_rate = 0.05
      switch_recovery_rate = 0.1
      ...

-This tells the fuzzer to trigger kill live switch with a probability of 5%, and recover down switches with a probability of 10%.
+This tells the fuzzer to trigger kill live switches with a probability of 5%, and recover down switches with a probability of 10%.

 Let's go ahead and see STS in action, by invoking the simulator with our